-Moderator: And so I’m like, how is that different from the way I usually sit down to make myself try to get work done?
+Host: And so I’m like, how is that different from the way I usually sit down and make myself try to get work done?

 Jaime Teevan: No, so it’s true.
 Most of – you know, all of our personal tasks that we ourselves are essentially self-sourcing.
-We’re sourcing it to ourselves.
-We use the term self-sourcing as a play on the word crowd-sourcing, in the context of micro productivity.
-A lot of the early work in micro productivity, or thinking about how you take a large task and break it down into these small tasks, was done in the context of crowd-sourcing.
-These crowd-sourcing platforms are ways to quickly connect with people online to perform the tasks that you need.
-And the problem is, because they’re short of short-term relationships that you have, that you bring people in to say, help me with, you know, I need help photoshopping this 1 picture, or copyediting this document.
-I wrote, it’s not a long-term relationship.
+So we’re sourcing it to ourselves.
+We use the term self-sourcing as a play on the word crowd-sourcing, in the context of micro-productivity.
+A lot of the early work in micro-productivity, or thinking about how you take a large task and break it down into these small tasks, was done in the context of crowd-sourcing.
+So, these crowd-sourcing platforms are ways to quickly connect with people online to perform the tasks that you need.
+And the problem is, because they’re short of short-term relationships that you have, that you bring people in to say, help me with, you know, I need help photo-shopping this one picture, or copyediting this document I wrote… it’s not a long-term relationship.
 Generally what people have found is it’s very – you’re much more successful if you provide a lot of structure.
-Instead of saying, please photoshop this picture, you might ask somebody to remove the background, and somebody else to make the people in the picture look better.
+Instead of saying, please photo-shop this picture, you might ask somebody to remove the background, and somebody else to make the people in the picture look better.
 And somebody else to look at the overall composition or something like that.
 And that structure was useful for bringing other people in.
 And as we looked at it, we were like, well, actually, there’s the opportunity to use that same structure to make it useful for myself.
 To sort of essentially collaborate with myself over time.
 So how do I provide some contributions now and some contributions later?
 You know, sourcing myself now and later to produce an output.

-Moderator: So then you’re breaking it down so that you can see smaller chunks of it, and it’s not maybe so overwhelming of a big task to do
+Host: So then you’re breaking it down so that you can see smaller chunks of it, and it’s not maybe so overwhelming of a big task to do?

-Moderator: Self-sourcing was a funny phrase for me to encounter when I started looking into your research.
+Host: S0 self-sourcing was a funny phrase for me to encounter when I started looking into your research.
 Another funny phrase was slow search.
 And I know you’ve done talks on this.
 You’ve done a lot of research on it.
-Basically going back to your beginnings on search and personal search.
-Can you unpack slow search and what that means, and what it’s about?
+Basically, going back to your beginnings on search and personal search.
+Can you unpack “slow search” and what that means, and what it’s about?

 Jaime Teevan: Yeah.
 Once you figure that out, search engines invest all sorts of money and time and effort into giving you search results 100 milliseconds faster.
 Because, you know, we invest a lot of money in trying to give you better results.
 But clearly giving you faster results also makes you happier with the results.
-So we – Bing, for example.
-When you run a query, instead of showing you 10 links – so typically the search is described as 10 blue links.
-If you go and count the number of links, it’s actually only 8 links.
-And it’s because the page loads that much faster when we dump 2 links off the page.
+So, we – Bing, for example, when you run a query, instead of showing you 10 links – so typically the search is described as ten blue links.
+If you go and count the number of links, it’s actually only eight links.
+And it’s because the page loads that much faster when we dump two links off the page.
 And that makes it seem better for you.
 We’re smart with it.
 So this whole focus on speed is kind of ironic, because actually half of our search sessions are multi-query, multi-session.
 They’re long.
 We spend a lot of time.
-So these ones where you’re like looking for the New York Times home page, that’s in and out.
+So these ones where you’re like looking for the New York Times home page, like that’s in and out.

 Jaime Teevan: Yeah, exactly.
 But the ones where you’re engaging in a topic, those are long extended queries.
 So 100 milliseconds shouldn’t really matter there, especially.
 And so we can start detecting when you’re engaged in a longer session.
 And then we might go and take a little bit more time, give you more results.
 Be a little more thoughtful about what you’re doing.

-Moderator: Which leads me to an interesting – you had a big slide deck that I think you’ve done from a presentation.
+Host: Which leads me to an interesting – you had a big slide deck that I think you’ve done from a presentation.
 And you said, computers are good at this.
 People are good at this.
-So talk about that.
+So, talk about that.

-Jaime Teevan: There are some things that computers are really good at.
+Jaime Teevan: So, there are some things that computers are really good at you know.
 We don’t – and I find it very interesting, actually, just thinking about AI and intelligence.
 When a computer – the things that – we don’t think of that as intelligence, and it’s not.
-A computer can do a really large numeric computation.
-And if you could do that off the top of your head, I’d be like, wow, that’s amazing.
+Like computer can do a really large numeric computation.
+And like if you could do that off the top of your head, I’d be like, wow, that’s amazing.
 But a computer can do it, and you’re like, all right, whatever, right?

 Jaime Teevan: It’s just – yes, we can – we can accomplish all the things.
 We’ve been accomplishing more.
 We can do it easier.
 We can be rich in cognitive resources because we’re not doing other things.
 And we can really be maximizing the way we think about the world, and the way we interact with people, and the way that we move society forward.

-Moderator: What would you like people to know about your research that you think they might not know, and just Microsoft research in general?
+Host: What would you like people to know about your research that you think they might not know, and just Microsoft Research in general?

 Jaime Teevan: Microsoft is a company that touches a lot of different sectors and a lot of different areas.
 And so in Microsoft Research, we’re doing all sorts of stuff.
-So it’s not – like I do research related to search and task completion.
-But there’s other people who are doing work related to quantum computing, and other people doing research related to cryptography.
+So you know it’s not – like I do research related to search and task completion.
+But there’s other people who are doing work related to quantum computing, and other people doing research related to you know cryptography.
 There’s all sorts of different – you know, we have economists.
 We have ethnographers and anthropologists.
-There’s just a broad range of people looking at DNA and how we can encode information in DNA.
+Like there’s just a broad range of people looking you know at DNA and how we can encode information in DNA.
 There’s all sorts of – it’s a really broad organization, because we’re thinking about the larger company, which really has a broad impact on the world.

-Moderator: What is I that most excites you about micro productivity
+Host: What is I that most excites you about micro-productivity

 Jaime Teevan: And I would much rather be using that time to be productive, because you know what?
 I’m actually with my kids at the playground, which is nice.
 And I’m outside.
 If I can get stuff done then, and like take that out of my work day, that would be awesome.

-Moderator: Well, back in the day.
+Host: Right.
+Well, back in the day.
 I mean, talk about bad parents.
-It’s like, they sent us out to play with no helmets while they stayed inside and had a cigarette and a martini.
+It’s like, they sent us out to play with no helmets, while they stayed inside and had a cigarette and a martini.